coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 Variants:

-.. cmdv:: Local Unset @flag.
+.. cmdv:: Local Unset @flag

 This command switches :n:`@flag` off.
 The original state of :n:`@flag` is restored when the current *section* ends.

-.. cmdv:: Global Unset @flag.
+.. cmdv:: Global Unset @flag

 This command switches :n:`@flag` off.
 The original state of :n:`@flag` is *not* restored at the end of the module.
 Additionally, if set in a file, :n:`@flag` is switched off when the file is `Require`-d.

-.. cmdv:: Export Unset @flag.
+.. cmdv:: Export Unset @flag

    This command switches :n:`@flag` off.
 The original state of :n:`@flag` is restored at the end of the current module, but :n:`@flag` is switched off when this module is imported.

-.. cmd:: Test @flag.
+.. cmd:: Test @flag

 This command prints whether :n:`@flag` is on or off.

-.. cmd:: Set @option @value.
+.. cmd:: Set @option @value

 This command sets :n:`@option` to :n:`@value`.
 The original value of ` option` is restored when the current module ends.